-Local label Armellodie has gone a little further afield than usual for its latest release: Appletop; the fuzzy, ambulance melodic indie rock force behind Brave Mountains hail from the south of France.
-Formed in 2008, more about the band have released a number of EPs and a debut album wither on their own or through labels back home, discount and have support slots with the likes of Wild Flag and The Thermals to their name.
+Local label Armellodie has gone a little further afield than usual for its latest release: Appletop; the fuzzy, melodic indie rock force behind Brave Mountains hail from the south of France.
+Formed in 2008, the band have released a number of EPs and a debut album wither on their own or through labels back home, and have support slots with the likes of Wild Flag and The Thermals to their name.

 Ahead of the band’s short UK tour, the trio’s guitar-vocalist Pierre Christofari answered the burning question: just what does a band from the Côte d’Azur see in Glasgow?!